LOG-Nav: Efficient Layout-Aware Object-Goal Navigation with Hierarchical Planning: Related Works

 Vision-Language navigation requires agents to follow free-form linguistic instructions to navigate in unseen environments~\citep{anderson2018vln}, necessitating an understanding of complex observations and the ability to interpret instructions for effective navigation.
 Pioneering works were conducted under the simplified assumption that environments could be abstracted as discrete connectivity graphs~\citep{anderson2018vln, vlnce}.
 To bridge the gap for more realistic modeling, researchers have dedicated efforts to address the limitations imposed by task settings~\citep{vlnce, zhang2024navid, krantz2021waypoint, xu2023vision, anderson2021sim}.
 However, the assumption of closed-set scene priors limits the agent to pre-mapped environments.
 Additionally, VLN evaluation metrics often emphasize strict path fidelity over goal discovery efficiency.
-On the contrary, we follow a goal-oriented paradigm and propose a solution involving open-set scene-specific representations built during exploration and zero-shot object navigation, executed in a human-interaction-free manner using an LLM-powered agent.
+On the contrary, we follow a goal-oriented paradigm and propose open-set scene-specific representations built during exploration and object navigation, executed in a human-interaction-free manner with LLM agent.